rhine3/audiomoth-guide/guide.md

 ### "Advanced settings" tab
 These two features can be used separately, or combined.
+For more information on these features, see [this document](https://github.com/OpenAcousticDevices/Application-Notes/blob/master/Using_AudioMoth_with_Filtering_and_Amplitude_Threshold_Recording.pdf)

 #### Filtering
 This feature allows you to only record data from a particular frequency band.
 When you enable filtering, you can choose the following filters.
 Each allows you to select the frequencies you want to include in the recording.
 All other frequencies will be filtered out.